 - Three ranking forms from professional recommenders.
 Please follow online instructions provided on the FERPA Form and utilize the specific ranking forms (link) provided.

-- Two official degree bearing transcripts from a U.S. regionally accredited college/university.
+- One official degree bearing transcript from a U.S. regionally accredited college/university.

 Please also submit transcripts from (a) institutions granting previous degrees and (b) institutions from which courses have been taken that you wish to transfer into the program.

 - Copy of official Graduate Record Exam (GRE)/Miller Analogy Test (MAT) scores (if applicable.)

 - Copy of passed PLACE or PRAXIS II scores.

 - The $50 application fee for domestic students ($75 application fee for international students) may be paid via credit card, e-check or by mailing in a check.

 Step 2.
 Apply online.
 Your application must be submitted online.
 First, set up your username and password to access the application.
 Once you have your username and password, you must select Curriculum and Instruction under the "field of study" drop down menu to apply to this program.

 After you complete the new user registration, you will receive the following two emails from firstname.lastname@example.org: